-Other accounting standards issued but not yet effective
+Other accounting standard issued but not yet effective

-The following new and amended standards are not expected to have a significant impact on the Company's financial statements.
+The following new and amended standard is not expected to have a significant impact on the Company's financial statements.

-• Lease Liability in a Sale and Leaseback (Amendment to IFRS 16 Leases)) - effective January 1, 2024.
+• Lease Liability in a Sale and Leaseback (Amendment to IFRS 16 Leases) - effective January 1, 2024.